hashcash/wordpress-hashcash/README.txt

 This plugin will integrate jQuery plugin Hashcash.IO (https://github.com/hashcash/jquery.hashcash.io) to be used in combination with https://hashcash.io/ service.

+Active development happens in GitHub repository - https://github.com/hashcash/wordpress-hashcash

+Please report all issues at https://github.com/hashcash/wordpress-hashcash/issues

+Because of the way plugins work, problem might arrise from specific combination of WP version, plugins, themes.
+Therefore for the best result everytime you submit a bug report or just seeking an advice please include following:

+* Version of Wordpress you are using
+* Brand and version of Browser you are using to test it
+* List of third-party plugins and their versions activated on your website
+* What theme and version you are using

 ### Protect Against Web Spam

 Typically various "Internet SEO Companies" try to leverage poor forum software protection against mass submission and create many worthless posts with links to a website they are promoting.